-The activities proposed herein may also require permission from the USACE pursuant to 33 U.S.C.
-408 because it will alter or temporarily or permanently occupy or use a

-USACE federally authorized Civil Works project known as Weymouth Back River.
-The proposed alteration involves dredging in or near the confines of the FNP.
-The proposed alteration is located at the end of the present MBTA Hingham Ferry Terminal.
+The activities proposed here in may also require permission from the USACE pursuant to 33 U.S.C. under Section 14 of the Rivers and Harbors Act because it will alter or temporarily or permanently occupy or use a USACE federally authorized Civil Works project known as Essex River FNP.
+The proposed alteration involves dredging directly adjacent to the FNP.
 A permit pursuant to Section 10/404/103 shall not be granted until the Section 408 permission is issued.
 Through this public notice, we are soliciting information necessary to inform the USACE evaluation and review.